bycoffe/fech-search/README.md

 An ArgumentError will be raised if either of these is violated with Fech::Search.new.

+Also note that overly broad searches can be slow, so you should make your search as specific as possible.

 A list of filings matching the search parameters may then be a accessed with Search#results:

     results = search.results